pirapira/proofmarket/README.md

-A Design for Proof Market
+A Design for Proof Markets
 ============================

 Writing `Agda` or `Coq` is fun, but intellectual pleasure is not enough.
 Formal proofs should be rewarded financially.